OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Summary](img/ex11_cell6.PNG)

-Comparable numbers from Example 7 are 47,584,077.92 ISK profit, and a return of 0.63%.
-Our results from using limit orders more than doubles profit and more than triples return.
+Comparable numbers from Example 7 are 47,787,151.48 ISK profit, and a return of 0.64%.
+Our results from using limit orders roughly doubles profit and more than triples return.
 We've made the argument that these results are reasonable because we're dealing with highly liquid refined materials in volumes small enough to sell without difficulty.
 However, a more careful analysis would consider market variance and try to predict how long it will take to fill all limit orders.
 Despite our liquidity argument, it is still likely that one or more orders will need to be re-priced down in order to deal with the usual competition that occurs in the market.

 In our own trading here at Orbital Enterprises, we've been satisfied with our results without resorting to limit orders.
 Nonetheless, the strategy seems sound.
 After conducting a proper back test, you may consider enabling this variant for your own trading.